 Commissioner Doshi said I would just encourage the Department and yourself, Chair Keller, to develop a robust outreach strategy for all these meetings.
 September 13th, is coming fairly soon, so it'll be important to publicize that early enough to…

 Chair Keller said yeah, I and I am, you know, doing my due diligence.
 I have reached out to local legislators for that meeting on September 13th.
 So, everyone's been made aware.
 I’m going to follow up via email again, just need to get a physical building that we can hold it in and then we can proceed.
 I will be present physically at each of these meetings.
 I'll try to get a hold of each of you, to see what your plans are.
-If there is one close to you that you can't attend in person that would obviously show a level of support which I would appreciate.
+If there is one close to you that you can attend in person that would obviously show a level of support which I would appreciate.
 That being said, I understand the time commitment of driving to some of these locations may not work out for everyone, so I will work on roll call attendance.
 As that day gets closer as well, and we'll work on press strategy getting the word out there as well.

 Commissioner Jones said so when talking about press strategy, would you also just reach out to the DCEO's communication person?
 Thank you.